 Building control approval is completely separate to planning approval / permission, so approval under one does not mean you automatically have approval under the other.

-Building control approval means that your plans have been checked for construction and structural safety by a qualified professional.
-Our inspectors will make visits to your site to ensure that your build complies with building regulations, fire safety and on-site health and safety.
+Building control approval means that your plans have been checked for construction and structural safety by a professional.
+Our inspectors will make visits to your site to ensure that your build complies with building regulations, fire safety, energy conservation and access.

-If you are a leaseholder you will need to seek the Landlords permission before any building work undertaken.
+If you are a leaseholder you will need to seek the freeholders permission before any building work is undertaken.
 You can contact the Leasehold Department at Lewisham Homes on 0208 613 4230 firstname.lastname@example.org

 Apply for building control approval

 There are three types of building control applications.